Positive psychology in the workplace: Flow

 Flow is when a person is in an intensely focused state.
 Flow is achieved when there is a proper balance between the person's skill level and the challenge of the task they are engaging in.
 Researchers are also starting to look into the connection between flow in the workplace and positive affect in the workplace.
 Tobert and Moneta found a significant negative correlation between flow and negative affect.
 They also found a significant positive correlation between flow and positive correlation.
 As there is more positive affect in the workplace, more flow will be able to occur.
 In turn, the more flow there is, the more positive affect there will be.
 A similar spiral happens with negative affect.
 The more negative affect there is in a workplace, the likelihood of flow will decrease.
 As the flow decreases, it can lead to more negative affect in the workplace.

 Other researchers have looked into the connection between employee motivation and flow.
 In order to create this optimal level of flow, there needs to be a balance between challenge, skill, workload, and the capacity to work.
 When all of these are balanced, employees are more highly motivated and more effective in their duties.

 Creativity

 Creativity also has a critical role in the workplace.
 Creativity leads organizations to be able to overcome problems, innovate, and ultimately have success.
 Workplace creativity is defined as new, useful, and valuable services, ideas, processes, or products that were created by individuals in the workplace.
 Creativity in the workplace has been linked to increased positive affect in employees.
-Tavares found that creative workplaces lead to employees feeling that their work was meaningful.
+Tavares found that creative workplaces led to employees feeling that their work was meaningful.
 As work became meaningful to them, they felt more satisfied and that they had a purpose in life.